 While companies are legally obligated to list the ingredients in their products, they don’t have to tell you where those ingredients come from or whether or not they are naturally occurring food sources.
 That’s why product labeling, including health claims, can be misleading.

 A calorie is a unit of energy.
 All foods contain stored energy.
 When you consume food, you are essentially consuming energy that your body uses to function.
 All macronutrients contain calories, but 1 gram of fat contains more energy or calories than 1 gram of protein or carbohydrate.
 Thus, fat provides more energy.
-The Nutrition Facts label lists the number of calories in a single serving of that food.
-Always look at the serving size to get an accurate picture of how calorie-dense the food is.

 Each additional item on the Nutrition Facts label is listed in grams (a unit for weight) and in % Daily Values.
 The % Daily Value is usually explained at the bottom of the Nutrition Facts label, but that information isn’t accurate for everyone.
 Your sex, age, body size, level of activity and general health all need to be factored in to determine your individual daily needs.